wiverson/maven-jpackage-template/README.md

 If you need consulting support, feel free to reach out to [ChangeNode.com](https://changenode.com/).

 # Miscellaneous Q&A

+##### Q: What about the javafx.web.jmod files?
+I'm getting errors when I'm trying to use javafx.web?

+A: GitHub won't allow cloning a template if the source has files over 10mb in size.
+The javafx.web components basically bundle a full native web browser under the covers.
+As of JavaFX 15 the javafx.web.jmod is roughly 25mb in size.
+If you need it, you can [download it](https://gluonhq.com/products/javafx/) and install it in the JavaFX projects in your local project.

 ##### Q: A few things seem to be hard-coded...?